-With the introduction of NCC 2022 there has been some discussion within industry with respect to the existing thermal break provisions that were present in NCC 2019 and the introduction of the new thermal bridging provisions of NCC 2022 Volume Two.
+With the introduction of NCC 2022 there has been some discussion within industry with respect to interaction between the existing thermal break provisions that were carried across from NCC 2019 and the introduction of the thermal bridging provisions of NCC 2022 Volume Two.
 The conversation is centred on whether to use the provisions in conjunction with one another, or in substitution of one another.
 This review will focus on the intent and objectives of each provision and provide guidance on how to navigate the provisions.